Hate crimes are targeted at a person because of hostility or prejudice towards a person’s:

 The Office of the Police and Crime Commissioner (OPCC) works closely with anti-racism charity Show Racism the Red Card.

-The charity provides educational workshops, training sessions, multi-media packages and other resources to tackle racism.
+It provides educational workshops, training sessions, multi-media packages and other resources to tackle racism.

 Find out more about Show Racism the Red Card.